Introduction to market research

 - Online market research methods

-The nature of research has also changed.
-Research can be fast, light and iterative to test-develop-test, questionnaires have innovated with new question types and video and images, and more realism in understanding choices using e-commerce like conjoint studies while allowing survey data to be blended with behavioural data, or catch people 'in-the-moment' (also see our online research tips).
+The Internet has become the main method of carrying out market research.
+Research can be fast, light and iterative to test-develop-test, questionnaires have innovated with new question types and video and images, and more realism in understanding choices.

 - More...

-- Internet research - sample sources and recruitment
+- Online sample sources and recruitment

 The main sources for online samples are either specialist panel providers, or internal contact lists with emails, or possibly mobile numbers for text or messaging.
 Panel providers are excellent for broad scale consumer campaigns, and can target down to some specialist subgroups and geographies.